 Stages for Conducting a Management Research Report

 This is the stage where you undertake your original research.
 This may take a number of forms.
-It may involve primary data collection (for example a questionnaire survey, interviews, focus groups) or original analysis of secondary data (for example company records, labour market figures etc.) It may involve a combination of these.
+It may involve primary data collection (a questionnaire survey, interviews or focus groups, for example) or original analysis of secondary data (e.g., company records, labour market figures, etc.) It may involve a combination of these.
 The important thing is that this research needs to be original and that it needs to be substantial enough to support a report of the size required.
 A couple of interviews or a short survey of 20 people is unlikely to be sufficient.

 Analysis and Writing Up

 Here you draw together your project and produce your report.
-Clearly, some of this can only be written once the empirical research has been completed, but other parts can be written in draft before then (for example the introduction, literature review and methodology).
+Clearly, some of this can only be written once the empirical research has been completed, but other parts can be written in draft before then (the introduction, literature review and methodology, for example).
 This is recommended as it helps to avoid a last-minute rush and can be a good use of time.